leon0241/typings/README.md

 ### Files
 Assignment document is stored in a separate repository: [adv-higher-assignment](https://github.com/leon0241/adv-higher-assignment)
 Website code is stored in [./public](public)
 Inactive node.js server stored in root, has no use at the moment.
+Code written with TypeScript, compiled into minified JavaScript.
+Stylesheets written with SCSS, compiled into minified CSS.

 ### Credits
 * Website hosted with [Github Pages](https://pages.github.com/)